adambard/learnxinyminutes-docs/compojure.html.markdown

 ### Return values

-The return value of a route block determines at least the response body passed on to the HTTP client, or at least the next middleware in the ring stack.
+The return value of a route block determines the response body passed on to the HTTP client, or at least the next middleware in the ring stack.
 Most commonly, this is a string, as in the above examples.
 But, you may also return a [response map](https://github.com/mmcgrana/ring/blob/master/SPEC):